 Intelligent Volunteering

-We encourage volunteers to have ‘what’s in it for me’ attitude when considering pro bono roles.
+We encourage volunteers to have a ‘what’s in it for me’ attitude when considering pro bono roles.
 In our experience the most successful volunteer appointments are those where there is a clear overlap and mutuality of interest between the needs of the organisation and the needs of the volunteer.
-‘Doing good’ is vital, but not the sole reason for taking on a volunteer role, so think as well about personal development - new learning, new experiences, new environments, new parts of society.
+‘Doing good’ is vital, but is not the sole reason for taking on a volunteer role.
+So think as well about your personal development - new learning, new experiences, new environments, new parts of society.

 Reach Volunteering is the leading skills-based volunteering charity in the UK.
 If you are interested in the general charity sector, visit their website and use their online matching service.